-ATM 420 Abrasion of HMA Mix by the Prall Method
+ATM 420 Abrasion of Asphalt Mixtures by the Prall Method

-These test methods (Method A and Method B) cover procedures for preparing and testing abrasion caused by studs on cylindrical bituminous specimens.).
+These test methods (Method A and Method B) cover procedures for preparing and testing abrasion caused by studs on cylindrical asphalt mixture specimens.).

 2. References

 Method A originate from the Prall-method, but it is improved by comprehensive research work to meet an adequate design.
 According to Swedish research work the method correlates with abrasion in the field.